 By reducing carbs and increasing protein, you will feel more energetic throughout the day.
 This will also help you relieve anxiety.
 Eating more carbs gives us that crash we experience in the afternoon.

 Cook a dish today at home.
 Anything you like but it should be simple.
 For example, I like to make for myself a simple savory item on weekends – it’s called ‘Kada Parshad’.
 It’s an Indian savory that is made out of whole wheat flour, clarified butter, almonds, and jaggery.

-Jaggery and clarified butter are very healthy, and unlike refined sugar, they do not cause blood sugar spike (when consumed in moderation).
+Jaggery and clarified butter are very healthy, and unlike refined sugar, they do not cause blood sugar spikes (when consumed in moderation).
 If you’re interested in the recipe, let me know in the comments.